 The Curse of the Cat People has two directors.
-It was begun by Yugoslavian immigrant Gunther von Fritsch and taken over by Robert Wise.
+It was begun by Yugoslavian immigrant Gunther von Fritsch, who had previously only made documentary shorts.
+However, according to Robert Wise, von Fritsch had fallen behind schedule, using up the eighteen day shooting schedule with the film only half completed, and he was asked to step in and take over with only a weekend’s notice.
 Up to that point, Robert Wise had worked as an editor, racking up some highly impressive credits – Orson Welles’s Citizen Kane (1941) and The Magnificent Ambersons (1942), as well as the Charles Laughton The Hunchback of Notre Dame (1939) and All That Money Can Buy/The Devil and Daniel Webster (1941).
-Lewton let Wise take over filming from Gunther von Fritsch and then go on to direct The Body Snatcher (1945) solo the following year.
+Lewton next let Wise solo direct Mademoiselle Fifi (1944) and The Body Snatcher (1945).
 Despite the two heads at the helm, the film still holds together with great subtlety and finesse.

 Val Lewton’s other horror films are:– The Ghost Ship (1943), I Walked With a Zombie (1943), The Leopard Man (1943), The Seventh Victim (1943), Isle of the Dead (1945), The Body Snatcher (1945) and Bedlam (1946).
 Val Lewton: The Man in the Shadows (2007) is a documentary about Lewton and his films.